Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Top Pet Caregiver

-Senior dog care, High energy dogs, Training experience, Dogs who pull, Puppy care, Fast walker
+Senior dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience

 I am a recent graduate of Loyola University Chicago!
 I have experience dog-sitting, even including a professor's dog.
 I also volunteered for a summer at the humane society.
 I have a huge heart for dogs, especially for their happiness and well-being, and would be grateful for the opportunity to walk your dog!